Your OpenClaw Agent Has No Spending Limit — Here's How to Fix That

 What it looks like

-Install the plugin (no code changes to your agent):
+Install the plugin (in typical setups, no agent code changes needed):

 openclaw plugins install @runcycles/openclaw-budget-guard